 Fresh water discharge 103 m3

-The upstream storage activities produced approximately 5,913 cubic metres of process water (+20.6% compared with 2017).
-Of all this water, 2,185 cubic metres were re-injected as it is, while another (3,728 cubic metres) were sent to a purification plant for treatment.
+Upstream storage activities produced approximately 6,159 cubic metres of process water (+4% compared to 2018), all sent to an external purification plant for treatment.